rahul-bisht-dev/Code-java/README.md

 # Code-java
-In this repository i will be uploading the java source codes.
+This repository contains the Java source codes.